Design and Control of a Midair-Reconfigurable Quadcopter using Unactuated Hinges: Control

 The attitude controller is designed using desired first-order behavior, described here by the rotation vector $\attError = (\phi_e, \theta_e, \psi_e)$ that represents the rotation between the current and desired attitude (i.e. a rotation about the axis defined in the direction of $\attError$ by angle $||\attError||$).
 Note that, to first order, $\phi_e$, $\theta_e$, and $\psi_e$ represent roll, pitch, and yaw respectively.
 The desired attitude is defined as that attitude at which the yaw angle of the vehicle matches the desired yaw angle and at which the thrust direction of the vehicle matches the desired thrust direction, which is given by the position controller (see Figure \ref{fig:control}).

 The linearized attitude dynamics of the vehicle are then

 where

 and where $\inertia{C}{C}$ is the moment of inertia of the entire vehicle written at its center of mass.
-Note that $\inertia{C}{C}$ depends on the configuration of the vehicle.
+Note that $\inertia{C}{C}$ depends on the configuration of the vehicle and can be computed analytically from $\inertia{A_i}{A_i}$ and $\inertia{B}{B}$ using the parallel-axis theorem, or (e.g. for the experimental vehicle presented in Section \ref{sec:design}) using computer-aided design software.

-We choose to synthesize an infinite-horizon LQR controller \cite{LQR} with state cost matrix $\stateCost \in \mathbb{R}^{6\times 6}$ and input cost matrix $\inputCost \in \mathbb{R}^{3\times 3}$.
-For each configuration of the vehicle, we weight the cost of each state error independently such that $\stateCost$ is a diagonal matrix.
+We choose to synthesize different infinite-horizon LQR controllers \cite{LQR} to control the attitude of the vehicle when flying in different configurations.
+Although other control strategies (e.g. model predictive control) could be used, we choose to use an LQR controller because it is both reasonably simple and can be run on low-power embedded devices with minimal setup (i.e. it does not require any specialized hardware to be used or for any optimization problems to be solved online).
+The LQR controller is synthesized using state cost matrix $\stateCost \in \mathbb{R}^{6\times 6}$ and input cost matrix $\inputCost \in \mathbb{R}^{3\times 3}$.
+For each configuration of the vehicle, we weigh the cost of each state error independently such that $\stateCost$ is a diagonal matrix.
 The values of the diagonal of $\stateCost$ are chosen such that the costs associated with $\phi_e$ and $\theta_e$ (i.e. elements 1 and 2) are equal and such that the costs associated with the roll rate and pitch rate (i.e. elements 4 and 5) are equal.
-However, we choose to define the input cost matrix $\inputCost$ using the mapping $M_{\bodyTorque}$ from the individual thrust forces $\thrusts$ to the desired torque $\bodyTorque$ as defined in \eqref{eq:mappingDef} (i.e. the lower three rows of $\unfoldedMixer$, $\twoArmsMixer$, or $\fourArmsMixer$, depending on the configuration of the vehicle):
+We define the input cost matrix $\inputCost$ using the mapping $M_{\bodyTorque}$ from the individual thrust forces $\thrusts$ to the desired torque $\bodyTorque$ as defined in \eqref{eq:mappingDef} (i.e. the lower three rows of $\unfoldedMixer$, $\twoArmsMixer$, or $\fourArmsMixer$, depending on the configuration of the vehicle):

 where $M_{\bodyTorque}^{+}$ is the pseudoinverse of the mapping matrix $M_{\bodyTorque}$, and $\inputCostThrusts \in \mathbb{R}^{4\times 4}$ is a diagonal matrix that encodes the cost associated with the thrust force produced by each propeller.